SCEI: A Smart-Contract Driven Edge Intelligence Framework for IoT Systems: Conclusion

 \section{Conclusion}

-In order to address non-iid data, data skew, and security issues faced by distributed learning schemes in IoT systems, we propose a smart contract driven edge intelligence framework (SCEI).
-In SCEI, a novel personalized model training scheme is created which is built on top of smart contract, which enforces federated optimization of personalized models and defends against malicious attacks on participating learning nodes.
-A prototype has been implemented, and experiments across multiple learning models and datasets are conducted.
-Compared with the state-of-the-art distributed learning schemes, our solution achieves overall best performance in model convergence and model accuracy, and is robust against a recently found addictive noise attack for distributed learning.
-Future work includes evaluation of our framework on diverse models and datasets as well as on multi-modal sensor data in real-world settings.
+To address the challenges posed by non-iid and skewed data, as well as address trust and security concerns in distributed learning schemes in IoT systems, a smart contract-driven edge intelligence framework (SCEI) is proposed.
+SCEI introduces a novel personalized model training scheme by leveraging smart contracts to facilitate federated optimization across participating learning nodes.
+An open-sourced prototype of SCEI has been implemented, and experimental evaluations have been conducted using various learning models and datasets.
+The results demonstrate that SCEI outperforms state-of-the-art personalized learning schemes when handling skewed data.
+Future work will involve further assessments of the proposed framework using diverse models, datasets, and real-world multi-modal sensor data.